Everyone likes to boast about their skills to land a career they’ve always dreamt about.

 - Reports – If you’ve written a report, such as a white paper or research study, you can share it on your LinkedIn profile.
 As with articles and books, be sure to include a link so people can access the report.

 - Presentations – If you’ve given a presentation at a conference or event, you can link it to your profile.
 Include information such as the presentation’s title, date, and location.
 Also, if you have a video or the link to the presentation, you can add it to your profile.

 Let’s look at the steps to add the publications to your profile.

 The process of adding the links of your publications to LinkedIn is simple.

-- If it’s a magazine or periodical, type the name of the publication in the Publication/Publisher section; if it’s a book, type the name of the publisher.
+- If it’s a magazine or periodical, type the name of the publication in the “Publication/Publisher” section; if it’s a book, type the publisher’s name.

 When adding new authors, they can choose to include the publication in their profiles (or not).
 Until the writer’s consent, their names will not be attached to the publication, and the article will not appear on their profiles.

 As we’ve seen, adding publications to your LinkedIn profile can be a great way to showcase your expertise and build your credibility.

 By taking some easy steps, you can make your LinkedIn profile more informative and engaging – and increase your chances of standing out to potential employers.